 On February 2, 2015, the Corporation entered into an option agreement with a non-related company entitling the Corporation to acquire an undivided 100% interest of the Kirkland Lake property, located in northern Ontario, for an aggregate payment of \$130,000.
-The Corporation made a first option payment of \$65,000 upon signing, with an additional option payment of \$65,000 due on the first anniversary date upon signing.
+The Corporation made a first option payment of \$65,000 upon signing, with an additional option payment of \$65,000 due on the first anniversary following signing.
 The property is subject to an existing royalty granted to a third party for certain claims, which can be purchased for \$500,000, and also a 2% net smelter royalty ("NSR") granted to another entity.

-On February 4, 2015, the Corporation entered into an option agreement with a non-related company entitling the Corporation to acquire an undivided 100% interest of the Hunter property which is part of the Cote Property, located in northern Ontario, for an aggregate payment of \$150,000.
-The Corporation made a first option payment of \$20,000 upon signing, with additional option payments due of \$30,000 on the first anniversary date upon signing, \$45,000 on the second anniversary date upon signing, and \$55,000 on the first anniversary date upon signing.
+On February 4, 2015, the Corporation entered into an option agreement with a non-related company entitling the Corporation to acquire an undivided 100% interest in the Hunter property which is part of the Cote Property, located in northern Ontario, for an aggregate payment of \$150,000.
+The Corporation made a first option payment of \$20,000 upon signing, with additional option payments of \$30,000 due on the first anniversary following signing, \$45,000 due on the second anniversary following signing, and \$55,000 due on the third anniversary date upon signing.
 The property is also subject to a 2% NSR, which can be purchased for \$1,000,000 per 1% NSR.
+On December 18, 2015, the Corporation decided not to pursue further expenditures in respect of the Hunter Property and terminated the option agreement.

-On February 22, 2015, the Corporation entered into an option agreement with Northstar Gold Corporation ("Northstar") to acquire up to 70% undivided interest of the Miller property (the "Miller Property"), located in north-eastern Ontario.
+On February 22, 2015, the Corporation entered into an option agreement with Northstar Gold Corporation ("Northstar") to acquire up to a 70% undivided interest in the Miller property (the "Miller Property"), located in north-eastern Ontario.
 Under the terms of the agreement, the Corporation was able to earn up to a 51% interest in the Miller Property by subscribing for \$300,000 in common shares of Northstar at \$0.10 per share, and making payments of \$510,000 and incurring expenditures of \$2,490,000 over three years.
-The Corporation would have been entitled to earn a further 9% interest by making a payment of \$300,000 and incurring expenditures equal to \$1,700,000 by the fifth anniversary, and a further 10% by the sixth anniversary for payment of \$700,000 and expenditures equal to a further \$1,300,000, and at the option of the Corporation, either a \$1,300,000 payment or commitment to fund the Miller Property through to completion of a pre-feasibility study.
-The Corporation completed the acquisition of Northstar shares on March 3, 2015.
+The Corporation would have been entitled to earn a further 9% interest by making a payment of \$300,000 and incurring expenditures equal to \$1,700,000 by the fifth anniversary, and a further 10% by the sixth anniversary for payment of \$700,000 and expenditures equal to a further \$1,300,000 and, at the option of the Corporation, either a \$1,300,000 payment or commitment to fund the Miller Property through to the completion of a pre-feasibility study.
+The Corporation completed the subscription for Northstar shares on March 3, 2015.
 On December 18, 2015, the Corporation decided not to pursue further expenditures in respect of the Miller Property and terminated the option agreement.

-On February 23, 2015, the Corporation signed an agreement with a non-related company to acquire the undivided 100% interest of the Olsen property which also forms part of the Cote Property, located in northern Ontario, for an aggregate payment of \$50,000, which was completed upon signing.
+On February 23, 2015, the Corporation signed an agreement with a non-related company to acquire an undivided 100% interest in the Olsen property which also forms part of the Cote Property, located in northern Ontario, for an aggregate payment of \$50,000, which was completed upon signing.
 The property is subject to a 1% NSR, which can be purchased for \$500,000 for each of the patented land that conforms the property.